Food Allergy - Lauren's Story

 After that first diagnosis, they set about learning everything they could about how to manage Lauren's allergy like how to avoid contamination and read food labels and they even banished nuts altogether.
 But after the blood test confirmed that only walnuts and pecans were an issue, they were persuaded not to avoid nuts altogether and have cautiously taken smalls steps to introduce other nuts in moderation.

 Recent research suggests that avoiding all nuts is unnecessary.
-Most people with a peanut allergy aren't allergic to tree nuts—almonds, cashews, walnuts and the like—while most people who are allergic to a particular tree nut can safely eat others.
+Most people with a peanut allergy aren't allergic to tree nuts—almonds, cashews and walnuts —while most people who are allergic to a particular tree nut can safely eat others.
+Your clinical immunology and allergy specialist will help you here.

-Six months ago, after some encouraging skin prick test results, Lauren undertook a food challenge, where a small amount of walnut was introduced in a hospital setting, to see if she might be outgrowing her allergy.
+After some encouraging skin prick test results, Lauren undertook a food challenge, under supervision by a medical specialist in a hospital, where she ate a small amount of walnut to see if she might be outgrowing her allergy.
 Unfortunately, she reacted almost immediately, to the smallest amount of walnut.

 "We know Lauren might never outgrow this allergy", says Terri, "and we just have to take care and not allow her to go anywhere without antihistamines and an EpiPen.